ladsantos/p-winds/README.md

 Remarks
 -------
-- `p-winds` requires ``astropy.Quantity`` as input.
+- `p-winds` requires ``astropy.Quantity`` as input for some functions.
 Using physical quantities without their respective units will yield errors.

 Installation
 ------------